 Strategic Report (extract)

 Task Force on Climate-related Financial Disclosures (TCFD)

-National Grid has committed to implementing the recommendations of the Financial Stability Board’s Task Force on Climate-related Financial Disclosures in full, and below we include our second set of disclosures following on from our initial disclosure in 2017/18.
+National Grid has committed to implementing the recommendations of the TCFD in full, and below is our third disclosure which builds on our previous two.

 How do we approach the governance of climate-related risks and opportunities?

-Responsibility for asset investment and maintenance planning is delegated to the Executive Committee and onto the core regulated businesses, each of which operate robust investment appraisal and review processes.
+Responsibility for asset investment and maintenance planning is delegated by the Board to the Executive Committee who then further delegates the responsibility to the core operational businesses.

 What is the oversight process for climate change related risks and opportunities?

 The Safety, Environment and Health Committee (SEH Committee) is responsible for assessing the Group environmental sustainability strategy and performance, as well as how the Company adapts its business strategy considering potential climate change risks and opportunities.
 As part of this, the SEH Committee tracks, challenges and seeks assurance for the delivery of the plans approved by the Executive Committee.